This 10,000-word guide will help you convert your Pinterest personal account to business and to set it up to skyrocket your traffic.

 The subject can be frustrating, therefore I collected all the facts in one place about rich pins, group boards schedulers, etc.

-Want to know how to use Pinterest for marketing your business and get email subscribers?
+Want to know how to use Pinterest for marketing your business, get traffic and email subscribers?

-I am a guy… and I became a Pinterest expert, and now you can become one in a day, if you read this ultimate guide.
+Now you can become an expert one in a day, if you read this ultimate guide.

-I never paid much attention to Pinterest… until I saw multiple bloggers reporting how they get tens of thousands of free traffic and subscribers from the platform.
+I never paid much attention to the platform… until I saw multiple bloggers reporting how they get tens of thousands of free traffic from it.

-And Michelle Schroeder-Gardner of Making Sense of Cents made $1,536,732 with her blog in 2017… and her successful action is Pinterest.
+I found out that Michelle Schroeder-Gardner of Making Sense of Cents made $1,536,732 with her blog in 2017… and her successful action is the red P.

-In this post, I’m going to break down the steps you need to take to skyrocket your traffic from Pinterest and then use this to drastically increase your email subscribers.
+In this post, I’m going to break down the steps you need to take to skyrocket your traffic and then use this to drastically increase your email subscribers.